seowxft/old-webpage/_other/nirvana-in-fire-stats.md

 <br>
 [Code & Data](https://github.com/seowxft/NiFAO3Scrape) are freely available to reproduce figures.

-<a href ="https://archiveofourown.org/tags/%E7%90%85%E7%90%8A%E6%A6%9C%20%7C%20Nirvana%20in%20Fire%20(TV)/works/">琅琊榜 | Nirvana in Fire (TV)</a> data scraped from [Archive of Our Own](https://archiveofourown.org), filtered by language = English, on <strong>8 June 2020</strong>.
+<a href ="https://archiveofourown.org/tags/%E7%90%85%E7%90%8A%E6%A6%9C%20%7C%20Nirvana%20in%20Fire%20(TV)/works/">琅琊榜 | Nirvana in Fire (TV)</a> data were scraped from [Archive of Our Own](https://archiveofourown.org), filtered by language = English, on <strong>8 June 2020</strong>.
 Only unlocked works were available for scraping.

 # General Stats
 <strong>Data exclusions.</strong> N = 896 works were scraped.
 Exclusion criteria were as follows: 1) N = 11 works were Chinese works mislabelled as English, 2) N = 3 works were large, multi-fandom drabble collections and 3) N = 3 were unrelated works.
 In total, N = 17 works were excluded, leaving N = 879 for analysis.